 Ashikaga Yoshimitsu (足利義満)

 The best time during the Muromachi period was when Shogun Ashikaga Yoshimitsu (足利義満, Grandson of Ashikaga Takauji) was in power.
-Shogun Ashikaga Yoshimitsu moved the Bakufu to the place called Muromachi (室町), therefore called the Muromachi period.
-By the Shogun Yoshimitsu’s time, the majority of the South Dynasty samurai went under the North Dynasty.
-The South Dynasty side accepted the Shogun Yoshimitsu’s offer to end the fight against the North Dynasty.
-This acceptance established the power of Muromachi Bakufu by the Ashikaga family.
+He moved the Bakufu to Muromachi (室町) in Kyoto, therefore, it is called the Muromachi period.
+By the time, most of the South Dynasty samurais went under the North Dynasty.
+The South Dynasty accepted the Shogun Yoshimitsu’s offer to end the fight against the North Dynasty.
+This acceptance established the power of the the Ashikaga family in the Muromachi Bakufu .

-Shogun Ashikaga Yoshimitsu created a huge amount of profit from trades with China (Ming).
-One of a famous beautiful temple in Kyoto, the Golden Pavillion (Kinkaku-Ji temple 金閣寺*) was built by Shogun Yoshimitsu.
+Shogun Ashikaga Yoshimitsu created a tremendous amount of profit from trades with China (Ming).
+He built a famous beautiful resort villa in Kyoko, the Golden Pavillion (Kinkaku-Ji Temple 金閣寺*).
 It is said that he created the Golden Pavillion to display his power and wealth.
-The beautiful culture called Kitayama Bunka (Kitayama culture 北山文化) was created around this time.
+The beautiful culture called the Kitayama Bunka (Kitayama culture 北山文化) was created around this time.

 Ashikaga Yoshimasa (足利義政)